 Issue Suggested Parent Response Resources for Student Academic Problems If your student is struggling academically, ask them about what steps they have taken to work on the issue.
 Have they spoken with their instructor?
 Have they sought help from the ACE Center?
 Encourage them to be proactive so that they don't fall too far behind.
-Faculty member, Learning Lounge, Library Academic Integrity Academic integrity represents the core of Grand Canyon University's values and is essential to the educational community's success.
+Faculty member, ACE Center, Math Center, Writing Center, Science Center, English Language Learner's Center, Theology Commons, Library Academic Integrity Academic integrity represents the core of Grand Canyon University's values and is essential to the educational community's success.
 The University investigates, and addresses reports of academic dishonesty.
 If your student is found to be in violation of the University's policy, they may face academic consequences as well as additional sanctions.
 University Policy Handbook- Code of Conduct and Academic Standards Alcohol/drug use Grand Canyon University is a dry campus, which means alcohol, bottles, cans, containers and paraphernalia are prohibited.
 Discuss with your student the potential consequences of drinking/drug use.
-Aside from potential conduct violations, drug/alcohol use may negatively affect their health, safety, academics, etc. University Policy Handbook- Drug-Free Campus and Workplace Policy
+Aside from potential conduct violations, drug/alcohol use may negatively affect their health, safety, academics, etc. University Policy Handbook- Drug-Free Campus and Workplace Policy; Student Conduct Process; Code of Conduct and Academic Standards

 Issue Suggested Parent Response Resources for Student Appeals If your student believes a final course grade was miscalculated, or disagrees with the application of a University policy, in some cases, a student may appeal a financially or academically related University policy or decision when extenuating circumstances merit and where supporting documentation exists.
-University Policy Handbook - University Appeal Procedures Bias, harassment, and/or discrimination Grand Canyon University is committed to providing an educational environment free from discrimination on the basis of race, color, national or ethnic origin, sex, disability, age, sexual orientation, gender identity, pregnancy, complications related to pregnancy, or any other legally protected status.
-Reports of bias, harassment, and/or discrimination can be made to diversity@gcu.edu.
-Office of Diversity Conduct issues If your student engages in behaviors that are in violation of the University's Community Standards, they may face consequences from Residence Life's Student Conduct Process.
+University Policy Handbook - University Appeal Procedures Bias, prejudice or racial/ethnic intolerance The University makes every effort to address statements, actions, or behaviors reflecting bias, prejudice, or intolerance from prospective and current students, faculty, and staff.
+Reports of racial or ethnic intolerance can be made to diversity@gcu.edu.
+Institutional Equity and Compliance Office; University Policy Handbook - Multicultural, Diversity, and Inclusion Policy Conduct issues If your student engages in behaviors that are in violation of the University's Community Standards, they may face consequences from the Student Conduct Process.
 If they engage in behaviors that are in violation of the University's Code of Conduct, there may be consequences through the University's Code of Conduct process.
 Possible sanctions range from a letter of warning to suspension or expulsion.
-Residence Life, University Policy Handbook- Student Conduct Process, and Code of Conduct and Academic Standards
+Student Conduct; University Policy Handbook- Student Conduct Process, and Code of Conduct and Academic Standards